The Latest: Man arrested with handgun, ammo at DC checkpoint

 Police have arrested a man with a handgun and 500 rounds of ammunition at a checkpoint in Washington set up ahead of President-elect Joe Biden’s inauguration.

-Wesley Allen Beeler was charged with carrying a pistol without a license after being stopped at the checkpoint near the U.S. Capitol on Friday.
+Wesley Allen Beeler of Front Royal, Virginia, was charged with carrying a pistol without a license after being stopped at the checkpoint near the U.S. Capitol on Friday.

+Court documents say Beeler approached the checkpoint but did not have a valid credential for that area.
+Separately, a law enforcement official told The Associated Press he had a valid credential for inaugural events, though it was not issued by the government and was not recognized by the officers.
+The official was not authorized to discuss the ongoing investigation publicly and spoke on condition of anonymity.

 His attorney did not immediately respond to a request for comment.